JanHerca/urantiapedia/output/wikijs/en/article/Emmanuel_Desurvive/Groupe_dEtude_du_LU_Juin_1979_Lettre_2.md

 To protect the text from editing, alteration, and distortion, they foresaw the necessity of placing the text of The Urantia Book under United States and international copyright protection, thus guaranteeing to future generations the privilege of having the original Fifth Epochal Revelation.
 The Urantia Foundation was formed for this purpose, and the Book was legally copyrighted in its name.

-To avoid over-organization and thus allow each individual “_to enjoy religious liberty in the full expression of his personal interpretation of the truths of religious belief and the facts of religious experience_” ([UB 103:5.12](/en/The_Urantia_Book/103#p5_12)), they decided on a simple social organization.
+To avoid over-organization and thus allow each individual “_to enjoy religious liberty in the full expression of his personal interpretation of the truths of religious belief and the facts of religious experience_” (<a id="a107_216"></a>[UB 103:5.12](/en/The_Urantia_Book/103#p5_12)), they decided on a simple social organization.
 Its purpose was to provide support for the socialization of the Urantia teachings and to serve as a scaffolding for the development of a real brotherhood that would serve as a living transmitter of the Urantia Message.

 Moreover, until such time as the Spirit of Truth should reign in the hearts of the world's population, simple social brotherhood would provide the mechanism for keeping out troublesome and disturbing individuals who would inevitably try to attach themselves to it for destructive purposes, perhaps even to distort and suppress it, or to supplant the Urantia movement.
 A simple social organization might be a sufficient safeguard.